DonMVB/aws/AWS_Assoc_SAA_C02.md

 - from a client, you can use HTTP and post to an HTTPS S3 (or SSL/TLS) endpoint, as well as use HTTPS.

 ### 1.2.3.
 S3 Storage Classes:
 Availability varies, Durability is 9 9's.
 You don't specify an AZ for an S3 bucket.
+Accounts have up to 100 buckets by default (support can extend).
 (AWS doc link)[https://aws.amazon.com/s3/storage-classes/]

 **S3 Standard** - 99.99% availability (highest) and 11 9s durability.
 Data in this class is stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.

 **S3 Infrequent Accessed (IA)** - For data that is needed less often, but when it is needed the data should be available quickly.
 The storage fee is cheaper, but you are charged for retrieval.
 4 9s availability and 11 9s durability.

 **S3 One Zone Infrequently Accessed (an improvement of the legacy RRS / Reduced Redundancy Storage)** -  For when you want the lower costs of IA, but do not require high availability.
 This is even cheaper because of the lack of HA.
 Z-IA (One Zone-Infrequent Access) has an availability SLA of 2.5 9s, the lowest of all S3 storage classes (PPT).
+Cheaper than standard S3.

 **S3 Intelligent Tiering** - Uses built-in ML/AI to determine the most cost-effective storage class and then automatically moves your data to the appropriate tier.
 It does this without operational overhead or performance impact.